-Animal Care Expo is an educational conference combined with a trade show hosted by The Humane Society of the United States.
-The conference attracts the largest gathering of animal care and control professionals, veterinarians, rescue workers, shelter professionals and volunteers in the world.
-In recent years, conference attendance has reached 1,700 professionals from all 50 U.S. states and 45 countries.
+Animal Care Expo has become an international education conference combined with a full-scale trade show.
+Hosted by The Humane Society of the United States, it attracts the largest gathering of animal care and control professionals, veterinarians, rescue workers, shelter professionals and volunteers in the world.
 For four days, participants attend workshops, exhibits and lectures, their learning intended to benefit animals.
 This annual conference provides an unprecedented chance for professional growth at all levels.

-Since 1999, Humane Society International has brought people from different regions of the world to participate in this conference.
+Since 1999, Humane Society International has brought people from across the globe to participate in this conference.
 These individuals, mostly from developing countries, gain knowledge and skills to help run a successful program/campaign back home.
-International participants share their programs and projects, the issues and obstacles they must overcome, and the solutions they have found.
-Though the challenges they face vary, the wisdom shared by these groups proves valuable across cultural boundaries and presents an opportunity to learn from others’ experiences.
-The sharing and networking that occur during Expo are perhaps the most important aspects of the event.
+International participants discuss their experience and projects, the issues and obstacles they must overcome, and the solutions they have found.
+Though the challenges they face vary, the wisdom imparted by these groups proves valuable across cultural boundaries and presents an opportunity to hear from others doing similar work.
+The sharing and networking that occurs during Expo are perhaps the most important aspects of the event.

 HSI scholarship program

-HSI has brought people from different regions of the developing world to participate in Animal Care Expo by offering scholarship assistance to those who might not otherwise have the means of attending.
+HSI has brought people from different regions of the developing world to participate in Animal Care Expo by offering scholarship assistance to those who might not otherwise have the means to attend.
 An application process is in place to determine who would be most eligible for assistance.
-If you are interested in applying for scholarship assistance and would like to complete an application, please contact Donna Pease, Animal Care Expo International Coordinator, at email@example.com.
+If you are interested in applying for scholarship assistance and would like to complete an application, please contact Donna Pease, International Coordinator, Animal Care Expo at firstname.lastname@example.org.